Accounting for Not-For-Profit Organisation: A Beginner’s Guide for Students

 The features of the same are mentioned below:

-• All receipts and payments are recorded regardless of the financial period.
+• All cash receipts (revenue and capital) are recorded on the debit side.

 Income and Expenditure Account